-- (1) Explicit informed consent to a transaction is consent given by a small customer to a retailer where: - (a) the retailer, or a person acting on behalf of the retailer, has clearly, fully and adequately disclosed in plain English all matters relevant to the consent of the customer, including each specific purpose or use of the consent; and - (b) the customer gives the consent to the transaction in accordance with subclause (2); and - (c) the person is competent to do so; and - (d) any requirements prescribed by this Code for the purposes of this subclause have been complied with. - (2) Explicit informed consent requires the consent to be given by the small customer: - (a) in writing signed by the customer; or
+- (1) Explicit informed consent to a transaction is consent given by a small customer to a retailer where: - (a) the retailer, or a person acting on behalf of the retailer, has clearly, fully and adequately disclosed in plain English all matters relevant to the consent of the customer in plain English, including each specific purpose or use of the consent; and - (b) the customer gives the consent to the transaction in accordance with subclause (2); and - (c) the person is competent to do so; and - (d) any requirements prescribed by this Code for the purposes of this subclause have been complied with.

-- (b) verbally, so long as the verbal consent is evidenced in such a way that it can be verified and made the subject of a record under clause 3D; or - (c) by electronic communication generated by the customer.
+- (2) Explicit informed consent requires the consent to be given by the small customer: - (a) in writing signed by the customer; or - (b) except for the purpose of clause 20, verbally, so long as the verbal consent is evidenced in such a way that it can be verified and made the subject of a record under clause 3D; or - (c) by electronic communication generated by the customer.